hispanico94/Guzzi-Tracker/README.md

 In the `MotorcyclesViewController` tapping on the funnel icon on the navigation bar will present modally a `FiltersViewController` view controller.
 This view controller is a subclcass of UITableViewController and it's embedded in a navigation controller.
 The table view is composed of two sections: *Filters* and *Ordering*.

 *Filters* groups several filtering criteria.
-Tapping on a cell [TODO: INSERT TYPES] a new view controller is pushed and here the user can select a range or a list of elements to include in the filtering.
+Tapping on a cell a new view controller is pushed and here the user can select a range or a list of elements to include in the filtering.
 The elements and the ranges are extracted from the motorcycle list model (see `MotorcycleData` in *Data.swift*, the filters available in `Elements/Filter` and `MotorcycleElements` in *Elements.swift*).
 The view controllers for the filtering are available in `ViewControllers/Filers View Controllers`.

 *Ordering* allows the user to selects more the one criteria to how order the list.
 The default criteria is by descending year of manufacturing, but it's possible to select one or more criteria.
 The order on which they are applied depends on the order on which they are selected by the user.
 The list ordering can also be applied along any applied filter.
 The source code for the ordering is available in the files listed in the `Elements/Order` folder.
 The view controller is the `ComparatorsViewController`